 Step 1: Stop loss distance

 It is important that you always start with this point.
-A big problem that many traders have is that they approach position sizing completely wrong and they set their stop loss distance last.
+A big problem that many traders have is that they approach to position sizing completely wrong and they set their stop loss distance last.

 So, before you enter a trade, know where your stop loss will go.
 Then you measure the distance between the entry price level and the stop loss level.
 Never ever manipulate your stop loss distance to achieve a certain position size – never set your stop closer because you want to buy more lots.